-Patients have complained of a number of other symptoms, but the above rank among the most common.
-What is particularly dangerous about Percocet abuse is the fact that physicians often can’t use pain medication during detox, through fear that patients might trade one addiction for the other.
+What is particularly dangerous about Percocet abuse is the fact that physicians often can’t use pain medication during detox due to fear that patients might trade one addiction for the other.
 Though some patients are able to responsibly take medication to manage their symptoms, use of a painkiller like Tylenol has the potential to be extremely counter-productive.
-Percocet and Tylenol share an active ingredient-acetaminophen-and are identical in their function, though at varying levels.
+Percocet and Tylenol share an active ingredient called acetaminophen, and are identical in their function, though at varying levels.
 One of the primary causes of Percocet addiction is the patient’s unwitting gamble with heightened dosages to relieve pain.
-They do more than what is prescribed by their doctor to experience the same rush and sense of euphoria they did upon their first dose.
-This is a foolish thing to do, and never works.
+They take more than what is prescribed by their doctor to experience the same rush and sense of euphoria they experienced upon their first dose.
 Once the pain for which you started taking Percocet has subsided, your body is telling you that it’s time to stop taking it.
-Eventually however, the addict manipulates the body into needing it.

-Percocet detox, along with that of other prescription drugs is nothing to be taken lightly.
-Although the drugs are not considered illicit, some of them are no less addictive.
-In the case of Percocet, the patient will need a few non-negotiable factors working in their favor if they want to complete the rest of the rehab process, and attain lasting wellness.
-These include a team of medically qualified experts who are trained in Percocet addiction, and can monitor the withdrawal process along with any medical emergencies; sterile yet inviting facilities and equipment to make the patient feel as comfortable as possible during the process and compassionate support staff to help them through the most difficult parts of the process.
+Percocet detox, along with that of other prescription drugs, should not be taken lightly.
+When endeavoring to detox from Percocet, patients should be assisted by a team of qualified medical experts who are trained in Percocet addiction, and can monitor the withdrawal period along with any medical emergencies.
+They should also have the benefit of sterile facilities and a sensitive support staff to make the patient feel as comfortable as possible.
 The rise of Percocet addiction in the United States and around the world has given way to innumerable Percocet detox programs.
 Many of them differ greatly in quality.
 This is why it’s important to research your options for treatment programs, preferably with a friend or loved one.
-A quality program will include a full physical evaluation to determine how far along you are in your addiction, as well as if any pain medications can be administered to alleviate withdrawal pain.
-Detox should then be administered by trained professionals.

-Percocet detox and rehab patients must be mindful of the likelihood of encountering the drug in the real world, once they complete the program.
-One of countless prescription drugs that are prescribed for genuine and legitimate pain cases, Percocet is more readily available than illicit drugs.
-One of the primary purposes of post-detox rehab is the development of pressure-management skills to use when you come across the drug.
+Percocet detox and rehab patients must be mindful of the likelihood of encountering the drug in their daily lives once they complete the program--Percocet is more readily available than illicit drugs.
+One of the primary purposes of post-detox rehab is to help patients develop pressure management skills to help patients avoid temptation.
 Through psychiatric therapy and behavior modification exercises, the patient will hopefully learn the root of their addiction, and can use that knowledge in the fight against temptation it in a post-recovery life.
 A quality Percocet detox and rehab program will often arm the patient with more self-awareness than they ever previously possessed.
-This will be an invaluable weapon, and can lead to a lot more than just lasting freedom from Percocet dependency.
+This will be an invaluable weapon, and can lead to lasting freedom from Percocet dependency.

 The fact that Percocet is available via prescription makes it no less dangerous.
 Many patients make this mistake, and attempt cessation of the drug on their own.
-They’re often ignorant of just how severe the withdrawal process can be, and wind up plummeting back into dependency.
+They’re often ignorant of just how severe the withdrawal period can be, and wind up going back to Percocet abuse.
 To successfully undergo Percocet detox, you need the right tools at your disposal – these include qualified doctors.
-Many programs offer a variation called rapid Percocet detox that can also be very dangerous.
-Do not try attempting this monumental endeavor by yourself or in a dangerous "rapid detox" manner.
+Many programs offer a variation called rapid detox that can also be very dangerous.